tayyabahamna-design/Silverleaf/replit.md

 2. Click "Add New Week" to create a new training week
 3. Click the accordion trigger to expand a week card
 4. Click on Competency Focus or Objective fields to edit inline (press Enter to save)
-5. Click "Upload Deck" to upload presentation files
+5. Click "Upload Deck Files" to upload multiple presentation files (supports up to 10 files)
-6. Uploaded files appear as clickable links with file size
+6. Uploaded files appear as clickable links with file size and individual delete buttons
+7. Click the trash icon next to a file to delete that specific file
-7. Click the delete (trash) icon to remove a training week (requires confirmation)
+8. Click the delete (trash) icon on the card header to remove entire training week (requires confirmation)

 ### For Teacher Users
 1. Register a new account on the registration tab (automatically assigned teacher role)